luizbgomide/sovereign/rules.md

 ## Hit Points

 A character’s hit points (HP) measure their distance from death.
 If a character is reduced to zero HP, they are [dying](#mortal-injury-and-stabalization).
-Taking <span id="damage">damage</span> reduces a character's HP.
+Taking <strong id="damage">damage</strong> reduces a character's HP.
 For instance, when a character with 11 HP takes 5 damage, they would have 6 HP remaining.

 A new character rolls the hit die for their [Class](/classes) for the maximum HP, adding their Con.
 If they have chosen the [Die Hard](/feats#die-hard-c) Feat they add +2 to the roll.
 The final value for a given die cannot be less than 1 HP.